 The

 All five days of the Qatar Goodwood Festival are known as Premier Racedays, which means they celebrate the very best of British horseracing.
-With no fewer than 13 Group contests and three ultra-competitive Group 1s, the feature being the £1 million Qatar Sussex Stakes - be part of the finest sporting action.
+With no fewer than 13 Group contests and three ultra-competitive Group 1s, with the feature being the £1 million Qatar Sussex Stakes, it is clear to see why Qatar Goodwood Festival is one of the undisputed highlights of the Flat racing season.

 The Earl's Lawn is a hub of raceday entertainment at Qatar Goodwood Festival, featuring live music, a selection of street food options and Instagram worthy moments for that all-important reunion with family and friends.

 Ladies' Day is a charming combination of style and excitement.
 As women arrive in their stylish best, the atmosphere becomes radiant.
-Here, the world of fashion, friendly gatherings and thrilling horse racing come together at the world's most beautiful racecourse.
+Here, the world of fashion, friendly gatherings and thrilling horseracing come together at the world's most beautiful Racecourse.

 To get inspiration on what to wear to the races, as well as particular dress codes for each enclosure and event, please visit our Dress Code page.